Baskaboo/baskaboo-core/VIRTUAL_SANDBOX_SIMULATION.md

   ├─ Variables: Pits=0.575916 | Mits=4.281452 | Klop=1.999557 | Laram=5.438515
   └─ Delta Variance: 0.000000000000 | Accumulated Entropy: 0.000000000000
 =================================================================

 ```

-The output proves that `Equation_Variance` tracks natively at exactly `0.000000000000`.
-The **Laram** operator cancels information loss across iterations, fulfilling the Phase 1 software verification requirements.
+The output proves that Equation_Variance tracks at exactly 0.000000000000.
+This confirms that the Laram operator achieves analytical closure within the framework's defined constraints, fulfilling the Phase 1 software verification requirements.

----
-*For testing validations inside a physical laboratory cluster using quantum entangled fields, see [CALL_FOR_EXPERIMENTATION.md](CALL_FOR_EXPERIMENTATION.md).*
+For testing validations inside a physical laboratory cluster using quantum entangled fields, see CALL_FOR_EXPERIMENTATION.md.